How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 Create one or two full-sized fields depending on class size and available space.
 Form teams of five to seven players and explain that games will follow all standard rules.
 Designate captains who handle the disc flip to determine which team receives first.

 Review all rules one final time before starting play.
-Remind students about Spirit of the Game and the importance of honest calls.
+Remind students about the Spirit of the Game and the importance of honest calls.
 Emphasize that you will step in only if disputes cannot be resolved through discussion.

 Play games to eleven points or until fifteen minutes expire.
 This duration allows enough time for competitive play while it leaves room for multiple games if time permits.
 Keep score visible so teams know the current situation.